Kayaking the Great Bear Rainforest

 Expedition travel, some wilderness experience

-* Kayaking trips & tours are priced and charged in Canadian dollars and are subject to 5% GST and $20 / person environmental sustainability fee.
+* Kayaking trips & tours are priced and charged in Canadian dollars and are subject to 5% GST and $25 / person environmental sustainability fee.
 Please see our Terms and Conditions for complete terms.
 To check live availability on any trip, click the Book Now tab and select a trip date.

-ENTER THE WILD CENTRAL COAST WITH US
+EXPLORE THE WILD CENTRAL COAST WITH US

-This tour offers you a chance to paddle one of the most unspoilt and unique kayak routes in North America.
+This tour offers you a chance to paddle one of the most unique kayak routes in North America.
 It combines travel through an area teeming with wildlife along with excellent paddling amongst the beautiful outer islands of the Great Bear Rainforest.
 This trip takes place in the traditional territory of the Heiltsuk First Nation.

 THE AREA